 | Relixir Basic | $199 | Varies | Varies |

-AthenaHQ's annual discount is the most dramatic in the market: $295/mo drops to $95/mo, a 68% reduction.
-If you can commit to a year and only need monitoring with research intelligence, that is a significant cost saving.
+AthenaHQ's annual billing brings $295/mo down to $245/mo, a 17% reduction (a separate $95 first-month promo applies to new self-serve sign-ups only).
+If you can commit to a year and only need monitoring with research intelligence, that is a modest cost saving.
 Loudmink's 20% annual discount is consistent across all tiers.

 Frequently Asked Questions